 Do not use on sunburned skin, or on areas of skin that are still healing after surgery or treatment with other medications.
 Wait until these conditions have healed before using ingenol topical.

 For 0.015% gel: To treat actinic keratosis on the face and scalp, ingenol topical is usually applied once daily for 3 days in a row.

 For 0.05% gel: To treat actinic keratosis on the arms and legs or trunk, ingenol topical is usually applied once daily for 2 days in a row.

 Wash your hands with soap and water after applying ingenol topical.

 Allow the skin to dry for at least 15 minutes after applying ingenol topical.
-Do not cover the treated skin with a bandage.

 Avoid touching or washing the treated skin for 6 hours after applying ingenol topical.
 Avoid activities that may cause heavy sweating.
 After 6 hours have passed, you may wash the treated skin with a mild soap.